 - For this layout, you'll need to be somewhat flexible on length.
 You'll be hard-pressed to find a 5.99m motorhome with a rear island bed but expect lengths of 7.3m upwards.

 Island bed (East West)

-This is the sister to the north south island bed but usually sees the bathroom be positioned at the rear.
-This can offer a really spacious bathroom with toilet on one side shower on the other and plenty of room to get changed.
-The full sized bed is east west between the lounge and rear of the motorhome
+This is the sister to the north-south island bed but usually sees the bathroom be positioned at the rear.
+This can offer a really spacious bathroom with a toilet on one side shower on the other and plenty of room to get changed.
+The full sized bed is east-west between the lounge and rear of the motorhome

 - Comfortable, accessible, functional, it's super easy to make the bed

 - Rear bathroom is spacious

 - Can come in a full wall slide out variation

 - There is less storage in this model than in the north-south variation

 - No internal door to block the living off from the bedroom

 The north-south bed over cab offers the best of both worlds; a large rear lounge with huge windows allowing the relaxing day-time living and a permanent bed over the cab with access from both sides.
 These floorplans are best when there are permanent steps up each side of the bed.